 Major Survey Features:

-- Available in paper form with optical scan answer sheets or in a web-based online version.
+- Available in a web-based online version or paper form with optical scan answer sheets.

 - Allows schools and districts to monitor whether they are providing the critical developmental supports and opportunities that promote healthy growth and learning.